shasisingh/kafka-mock-schema-registry/README.md

 This repository contains documentation for the MOCK Schema Registry API and embedded Broker, which can assist you in your Unit/Integration or System tests.

+## Why Use a Mock Schema Registry for Kafka Testing in Java?

+When testing Java applications that interact with Kafka, incorporating a mock schema registry is crucial for several reasons:

+1. **Isolation**: It enables tests to run independently of external dependencies, ensuring that changes in the schema registry or Kafka don't impact test outcomes.

+2. **Controlled Environment**: Developers can establish controlled testing environments without relying on a live registry or Kafka broker, allowing for precise testing of different scenarios.

+3. **Speed**: Mock schema registries facilitate faster test execution by eliminating the need for network communication with a real registry or Kafka broker.

+4. **Flexibility**: Developers can simulate various responses and behaviors from the schema registry, enabling comprehensive testing of different edge cases and error scenarios.

+5. **Cost Reduction**: Utilizing mock schema registries reduces development and testing costs by eliminating the need to access and maintain real Kafka infrastructure.

 ## Introduction

 The Schema Registry API is used to register schemas for topics within the system.